 South Downs National Park

-Support towards the ‘John Muir Families Outreach Programme’ – funding will be used to expand the range of activities available to families.
+Support towards the ‘John Muir Families Outreach Programme’ – funding was used to expand the range of activities available to families.
 For young people and families who have had little access to wild places, the Programme offers ways to share new and positive experiences.
 In addition, by experiencing the outdoors together, families are more likely to use them in the future.

 The National Parks currently participating in this programme are; Brecon Beacons, Broads, Cairngorms, Dartmoor, Exmoor, Lake District, New Forest, North York Moors, Northumberland, Peak District, Pembrokeshire Coast, South Downs and the Yorkshire Dales.